Kyome22/LegoArtSwift/README.md

 ### Demo

-Demonstration of LegoArtFilter in the Examples directory.
+`LegoArtSwiftDemo.xcodeproj` is a demonstration of LegoArtFilter in the Examples directory.
+You can build it Xcode.app (ver 13+).

 #### iOS